 Merida Mexico Beaches: After living in Merida for 18 months, we explored the city and all the Merida Beaches which are within an easy driving distance, or accessible by public transport, from Merida, Yucatán’s capital city.

 Yucatán state has more than 200 miles of beaches.
 From beachfront property to public beaches busy with local families, to tiny beach villages off the tourist trail.
 Warm water and sand offer a little something for every preference.
+It’s even a great place to consider getting married.
+According to this website, there are over 80 resorts in Mexico where you can have your destination wedding.

 In this article, we’ll help you discover some of the best Merida Mexico beaches.
 Popular choices include Progresso, Celestun, Chicxulub, Chelem, Sisal, San Benito, Uaymitún, San Crisanto as well as others like Telchac Puerto, San Miguel, San Bruno, Cocal Josefina and some tiny lesser visited locations.